 Latest Videos |view all videos

-Mustaqeem A. Siddiqui, M.D., a specialist in Hematology and Oncology at Mayo Clinic in Rochester, Minnesota, introduces his article appearing in the October 2012 issue of Mayo Clinic Proceedings on the high cost of cancer treatments.
+S. Vincent Rajkumar, M.D., a hematologist from Mayo Clinic in Rochester, Minnesota, discusses his article appearing in the October 2012 issue of Mayo Clinic Proceedings, where he explains the reasons behind the high cost of cancer treatments in the U.S.

 Jacob J. Strand, M.D., a general internist from the Section of Palliative Care Medicine at Mayo Clinic in Rochester, Minnesota, explains the role of palliative care in catastrophic illnesses.